 Manitoba

-Last on the list is Manitoba and while it technically does have a higher income tax rate compared to the provinces who have the lowest, Manitoba’s tax rate is overall average.
+Last on the list is Manitoba, and while it technically has a higher income tax rate than the provinces with the lowest, Manitoba’s tax rate is the overall average.
 Manitoba’s population is estimated at 1,390,249 residents, 833,000 of which live in Winnipeg, the provincial capital.
-Manitoba ranks tenth in terms of average individual income, but ranks 2nd in the country for average household income.
+Manitoba ranks tenth in average individual income but ranks 2nd in the country for average household income.

 Average Individual Income (before taxes): $49,661